frictionlessdata/datapackage-pipelines/README.md

 | Org     | 2016 | Out       | 2000   |
 | ...     |      |           |        |

-Same result can be accomplished by defining regular expressions instead of constant values
+Similar result can be accomplished by defining regular expressions instead of constant values

 ```yaml
 parameters: